ANFTechTeam/ANFAutoAlerts/README.md

 # ANFAutoAlerts
 ### An Azure Logic App that automates the creation and updating of capacity based alerts for Azure NetApp Files.

-Why?
-Currently, Azure NetApp Files consumption based alerts can only be specified in bytes.
-When a capacity pool or volume is resized, the alert threshold remains at the original specified bytes.

-What does it do?
+Things it does...

 1. When an Azure NetApp Files Capacity Pool is created, ANFAutoAlerts creates an alert rule based on the specified percent capacity consumed.
-2. When an Azure NetApp Files Volume is created, ANFAutoAlerts creates an alert rule based on the specified percent capacity consumed.
+2. When and Azure NetApp Files Volume is created, ANFAutoAlerts creates an alert rule based on the specified percent capacity consumed.
 3. When an Azure NetApp Files Capacity Pool is resized, ANFAutoAlerts modifies an alert rule based on the specified percent capacity consumed.
 If the alert rule does not exist, it will be created.
 4. When and Azure NetApp Files Volume is resized, ANFAutoAlerts modifies an alert rule based on the specified percent capacity consumed.
 If the alert rule does not exist, it will be created.

-Things it does not do, that I would like it to do in the future...
+Things is does not do, that I would like it to do in the future...

 1. Delete alert rules when a capacity pool or volume is deleted.
 2. <del>Fully</del> More automated deployment.